19hours/sg-statutes/Acts/Civil Defence Act.md

 “medical practitioner” includes a medical officer in the service of the Government;

-“member” means an officer or a serviceman of the Force, and shall include an auxiliary member;
+“member” means an officer or a serviceman of the Force, and shall include a volunteer ex‑NSman or an auxiliary member;

 [32/2010 wef 01/02/2011]

+[Act 53 of 2018 wef 01/02/2019]

 “national service” and “national serviceman” have the same meanings as in the Enlistment Act;